bboc/mdtools/tests/mdslides/test-data/ebook/tmp-chapters.md

 A collection of explanations for words the reader might not be familiar with.

-And an overlay for the term glossary in this sentence.
+And an overlay for the term glossary[^1] in this sentence.

 ### Section 1.2: Section Links